unicode-org/message-format-wg/exploration/maintaining-registry.md

 its selection behavior (if any), and its resolved value behavior.

-`Standard` functions are stable and subject to stability guarantees.
+`REQUIRED` functions are stable and subject to stability guarantees.
 Such entries will be limited in scope to functions that can reasonably be implemented in nearly any programming environment.
 > Examples: `:string`, `:number`, `:datetime`, `:date`, `:time`

-`Optional` functions are stable and subject to stability guarantees once they reach the status of **Released**.
+`RECOMMENDED` functions are stable and subject to stability guarantees once they reach the status of **Released**.
-Implmentations are not required to implement _functions_ or _options_ with an `Optional` status when claiming MF2 conformance.
+Implmentations are not required to implement _functions_ or _options_ with an `RECOMMENDED` status when claiming MF2 conformance.
-Implementations MUST NOT implement functions or options that conflict with `Optional` functions or options.
+Implementations MUST NOT implement functions or options that conflict with `RECOMMENDED` functions or options.

-`Optional` values may have their status changed to `Standard`, but not vice-versa.
+`RECOMMENDED` values may have their status changed to `REQUIRED`, but not vice-versa.

 > Option Examples `:datetime` might have a `timezone` option in LDML46.